Watlington House

 The western or rear part of the building was built in 1688 for Samuel and Anne Watlington, whilst the eastern part, fronting onto Watlington Street, is said to date from 1763.
-Samuel Watlington served as mayor of Reading in 1695 and again in 1711.
+Samuel Watlington served as Mayor of Reading in 1695 and again in 1711.

+Trustees do not know the date of the low timber-framed "farm house" which is attached to the south side of the 1680s house; it appears to be older.
+It does not feature on the English Heritage listing details.

 The first recorded occupant of the house was Captain Edward Purvis in 1794, renting the house for £25 annually.
 He fought at the Battle of Corunna in the Peninsular War with the 4th Regiment of Foot and trained the Berkshire Militia in Orts meadow near his home.
 The house is rumoured to be haunted by his ghost.
 After Captain Purvis, the house was variously occupied by a Mrs Stevens and then used as an office by the town clerk of Reading.

 In 1877 the house became the first home of the newly founded Kendrick Girls School.
 The school remained on the site until 1927, when they moved to their current location on the corner of Sidmouth Street and London Road.
-During their stay they erected a corrugated iron hall in the garden, which still stands.
+During their stay they erected a corrugated iron hall in the garden, which is used by various groups to this day.

-Since 1931, the building has been owned by local trustees.
+Since 1931 the building has been owned by local trustees.
 They provide accommodation for social and educational organisations, using the rents for the upkeep of Watlington House.

+In 1957 it was designated a Grade II* listed building.